 Signs a Child Is Struggling with Self-Regulation

-When children struggle with regulation, they experience emotional dysregulation and display inappropriate behaviors, especially when they’re attempting to navigate difficult situations or circumstances, such as overstimulating environments or managing negative emotions.
+When children struggle with regulation, they experience emotional dysregulation and often display inappropriate behaviors, especially when they’re attempting to navigate difficult situations or circumstances, such as overstimulating environments or managing negative emotions.

 Some common signs a child is struggling to regulate include: